aking1012/GtkPyInterpreter/README.md

 *GtkPyInterpreter* uses *Gtk3*, it heavily depends on GObject introspection (`PyGObject`).

+Forked the original project on github to make it work with python3.
+They were minor edits really.
+Didn't even try to fix the matplotlib part of the example, but the shell works.

 ## Features
 * input and output of the Python interpreter in Gtk.TextView widget
 * support for multiline code input